Community: Inglewood – 4500 14A St. S.W.

 We saw some Canadian Geese there.
 The backwater pond is fed by a couple of streams that run through the middle of the park.

 There is a cute little waterfall by this bridge that crosses the stream.
 The cold water stream (the more winding stream that runs to the East of the hatchery stream) wasn’t running while we were there.
-I’m not sure why.
-If you are by and see it running, please let me know.

 This is the hatchery channel, we saw a little robin in the middle of the bush.